-We offer six types of services to students, a commitment to accessibility, and the maximum confidentiality possible.
+We are committed to providing high quality services with the maximum confidentiality possible.
 All services are free.

 Our services are confidential in accordance with the Ethical Principles of Psychologists and Code of Conduct as well as Texas legal statutes.
-Confidentiality differs for those who are younger than 18 informed_consent-age_17.pdf as compared to those who are age 18 and older informed-consent-age-18.pdf.
+Confidentiality differs for those who are age 18 and older (Informed Consent--Age 18+) as compared to those who are younger (Informed Consent--Younger than Age 18).

 We provide collaborative and goal-focused counseling to enrolled students at no charge.
 We invite students with any concern to obtain a consultation during Initial Consultation Walk-In Hours.The walk-in counselor will help the student clarify the primary goal for their counseling collaboration and identify one or more options for attaining that goal.

 We are able to provide counseling for the goals that most students present.
 Common counseling goals cluster under the following categories of concerns: